-·Charlotte, N. C., Special.-There is to be held in Charlotte Tuesday, January 4, a meeting of all the cotton yarn spinners of the South and representatives of the leading commission houses of the North, for the purpose of considering conditions in the cotton yarn trade with the view to securing a better price of yarns.
+Charlotte, N. C., Special.
+There is to be held in Charlotte Tuesday, January 4, a meeting of all the cotton yarn spinners of the South and renresentatives of the leading commission houses of the North, for the purpose of considering conditions in the cotton yarn trade with the yiew to securing a better price of yarns.

 Superintendent and Guard Indicted.
-Atlanta, Special .- After a rigid inspection of conditions in the city prison a grand jury indicted Superintendent D. M. Vining and Guard P. Corner, and pronounced the conditions "in. nan, incrediable and vile."
-The jury's report told of overpowering stenches, infectious filth, torture taachines and other alleged horrors seen in the men's and the women's quarters, white
+Atlanta, Special.-After a rigid inspection of conditions in the city prison a grand jury indicted Super-intendent D. M. Vining and Guard P. Corner, and pronounced the conditions "in. man, incrediable and the."
+The jury's report told of "in. man, incrediable and overpowering stenches, infectious filth, torture tanchines and other alleged horrors seen in the men's and the women's quarters, white